Deadline for Letter of Intent: 11:59 pm (Eastern), Tuesday, May 15, 2018

 If you are invited to apply following submission of your letter of intent, you will be notified on or about Friday, June 1, 2018.
 The deadline for requested proposals is Tuesday, June 26, 2018 by 8pm (Eastern).

 Please note that being asked to apply is NOT a guarantee of an award being made.
 Awards are made mid-September of the granting year.
 No early decisions are made.

-Official documents, including letters of intent, proposals, and supporting documents must be emailed to firstname.lastname@example.org to be considered received.
-Documents that are not sent to email@example.com will not be considered.
+Official documents, including letters of intent, proposals, and supporting documents must be emailed to email@example.com to be considered received.
+Please note that applications not submitted according to these guidelines will not be considered.

 The annual Promoting Policy Change grant cycle seeks to broaden public support for drug policy reform and will fund organizations who have consistently demonstrated success utilizing strategic and innovative approaches to increase such support.
 We invite proposals designed to educate the public and policymakers about the negative consequences of current local, state or national drug policies, to promote better awareness and understanding of alternatives to current drug policies, and to broaden understanding of the extent to which punitive prohibitionist policies are responsible for most drug-related problems.